whdong-whu/SIKD/README.md

 ### This repository provides code for [Shape-intensity knowledge distillation for robust medical image segmentation ](https://arxiv.org/abs/2108.07774)

 >**abstract:**
->—Many medical image segmentation methods based on U-Net or its alternatives have been proposed and achieved impressive results.
-Yet, most existing methods perform pixel-wise classification without considering the shape prior information,
-> which is important for plausible segmentation.
-In this paper, we novelly leverage knowledge distillation to incorporate
-> shape information.
-Precisely, we train the teacher segmentation network on class-wisely averaged training images to
-> extract valuable shape knowledge, which is then transferred to the student model trained on the original training
+Many medical image segmentation methods based on U-Net and its alternatives have achieved impressive results.
+Yet, most existing methods perform pixel-wise classification without taking into account the shape-intensity prior information.
+This may lead to implausible segmentation results, in particular for images of unseen datasets.
+In this paper, we propose a novel approach to incorporate joint shape-intensity prior information into the segmentation network.
+Specifically, we first train a segmentation network (regarded as the teacher network) on class-wisely averaged training images to extract valuable shape-intensity information, which is then transferred to a student segmentation network with the same network architecture as the teacher via knowledge distillation.
+In this way, the student network regarded as the final segmentation model can effectively integrate the shape-intensity prior information, yielding more accurate segmentation results.
-> images using segmentation and distillation loss.
-The student model effectively acquires the shape knowledge from
-> the teacher model, yielding more accurate segmentation.
-Despite its simplicity, experiments on five medical image
-> segmentation tasks of different modalities demonstrate that the proposed Shape Knowledge Distillation (ShapeKD)
-> consistently improves several baseline models under intra-dataset evaluation, and significantly improves the
-> cross-dataset generalization ability.
+Despite its simplicity, experiments on five medical image segmentation tasks of different modalities demonstrate that the proposed Shape-Intensity Knowledge Distillation (\textit{\our}) consistently improves several baseline models under intra-dataset evaluation, and significantly improves the cross-dataset generalization ability.

 ![image](images/pipeline.png)
 ##### <center>Fig1.
 Pipeline</center>